 5000 Building (FOSS), Room 5226

-All students who qualify as having a disabling condition under section 504 of the Rehabilitation Act of 1973, the Washington Core Services bill, or the Americans with Disabilities Act, may request accommodation or assistance from Student Support Programs staff.
-Students with questions about qualification should contact the program office.
-The SAS program ensures that legal mandates are followed and that all students have access to educational programs, campus services, and activities.
-Examples of possible accommodations include testing accommodation, note-taking assistance, materials in alternative format, and referral for tutoring.
-Students requesting accommodation should call the Student Accessibility Services office at (206) 546-4545 or (TTY) (206) 546-4520 to make an appointment for assistance.
-Students who are working with outside funding sources such as the Department of Vocational Rehabilitation or Labor & Industries may also call (206) 546-4645.
+Students with disabilities may be eligible to receive reasonable accommodations to help them succeed at Shoreline Community College.
+Federal and state laws, as well as Shoreline Community College policy, prohibit discrimination of students on the basis of learning, physical, and psychiatric disabilities.
+Students who have a disability as defined by Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Washington Core Services bill, and the Washington Law Against Discrimination, may request accommodations or assistance from Student Accessibility Services (SAS).
+Students with questions about eligibility and necessary medical documentation should contact the SAS office.
+The SAS program ensures that legal mandates are followed and that all students have equal access to educational programs, campus services, and activities.
+Examples of possible accommodations include testing accommodations, notetaking assistance, materials in alternative format, and sign language interpreters.
+Students who would like to request accommodations may contact the Student Accessibility Services front desk in 5226, email at email@example.com, or call (206) 546-4545 in order to make an appointment with the SAS Program Specialist.

 - Help accessing and understanding GI Bill benefits